Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 Drawbacks:

-• Extremely expensive—often exceeds vehicle value
+• Very expensive—often exceeds vehicle value

 • Long wait times (weeks or months for ordering)

-• Overkill for older vehicles
+• May be excessive for older vehicles

 Option 2: Rebuilt/Remanufactured Engine